Fuel your marathon running

 Eat a carbohydrate snack with some protein, for example, fruit yogurt and sandwich, banana and yogurt drink, sandwich and tinned rice pudding, or try a recovery bar and recovery sports drink.
 Make provision for recovery food and drink.

-Start replacing lost fluids by drinking until urine appears pale in colour.
+Start replacing lost fluids by drinking until urine appears pale in color.
 Eat a high carbohydrate meal following the marathon and continue to eat carbohydrate-rich meals for the next week to replenish stores.